-In North America, our fruits and vegetables can spend as much as five days in transit, sit on the supermarket shelves for 1–3 days before purchase and then sit in a home refrigerator for up to seven days before being eaten.
+In North America, our fruits and vegetables can spend as much as five days in transit, sit on the supermarket shelves for one to three days before purchase and then sit in a home refrigerator for up to seven days before being eaten.

 A number of factors contribute to the nutrient decline in food, but most of them have to do with industrial mega-farming.

-Chemical- and pesticide-use degrades nutrients.
-The FDA reports that 54 percent of our fruits and 36 percent of our vegetables contain pesticides.
+Chemical and pesticide use degrades nutrients.
+The U.S. Food and Drug Administration reports that 54 percent of our fruits and 36 percent of our vegetables contain pesticides.
 An apple may be sprayed up to 16 times over the course of its lifetime with over 30 different chemicals.

 Genetic engineering, used to grow produce that is bigger, prettier and hardier, leaves nutrient content out of the mix.
 The bigger that tomato is, the fewer nutrients it contains.

 This nutrient depletion starts with soil.
 Farming practices used by mega-farms reduce the nutrients in the soil, so less is available for plants.

 On top of that, produce is forced to unnatural ripeness, skipping nutrient-building seasonality.
 Threefold differences in vitamin C content have been found in the nutrition in spinach from harvesting in summer versus winter.

 Sustainable agriculture refers to eating locally and supporting farms that protect the land and practice Earth-friendly methods.
 Research has shown that sustainable agriculture can increase food production by 79 percent while reducing farming effects on the climate.